-The purpose of this statistical analysis plan (SAP) is to describe the procedures and the statistical methods that will be used to analyze and report results for BGB-DXP604-101, A Phase 1, Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Immunogenicity of BGB-DXP604 Alone and in Combination With BGB-DXP593 in Healthy Subjects.
+The purpose of this statistical analysis plan (SAP) is to describe the procedures and the statistical methods that will be used to analyze and report results for BGB-DXP593-101, A First-in-Human, Randomized, Double-Blind, Placebo-Controlled, Single Dose Escalation Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Immunogenicity of SARS-CoV-2 Neutralizing Antibody BGB-DXP593 in Healthy Subjects.
 The focus of this SAP is for the planned final analysis specified in the study protocol.

-Reference materials for this statistical plan include the BGB-DXP604-101 Original Protocol dated on 23 November 2020.
+Reference materials for this statistical plan include the BGB-DXP593-101 Original Protocol dated on 04 August 2020.